CINCINNATI - Bobbie Sterne served on a battlefield in World War II and again as the first woman to serve a full term as mayor of Cincinnati.*

 The mayor's position was largely ceremonial at the time, but Sterne used it to advocate for causes others ignored.
 In 1979, during a police strike, she pushed for a minority recruitment program that brought more blacks onto the force.
 She also signed a proclamation declaring "Lesbian-Gay Pride Day."
 She was heavily criticized for that, but later won endorsements from Stonewall Cincinnati.

 As a council member, she fought for funding for public health services and defended Cincinnati's city manager form of government.
 That meant resisting when council tried to interfere where she thought it shouldn't.

 She lost her council seat in the 1985 election but regained it two years later.

 Sterne's sudden resignation in 1998 came as a surprise, even though term limits were going to prevent her from running again the next year.
 Rather than make a scene, she walked quietly out of a council meeting and left a resignation letter behind.
 When a court clerk read it in session, her colleagues were stunned.

-Sterne wrote that she would have preferred to complete her term but she was leaving so Mayor Roxanne Qualls - the second woman elected to that position - could appoint another Charterite, Jim Tarbell, to replace her.
+Sterne wrote that she would have preferred to complete her term but she was leaving so Mayor Roxanne Qualls could appoint another Charterite, Jim Tarbell, to replace her.